Key Takeaway

 CagriSema may have an advantage here.
 Amylin receptor agonism has shown early signals of preferentially promoting fat loss while relatively preserving lean mass.
 If confirmed in larger studies, this would be clinically meaningful.
 Losing 22% of body weight with good muscle preservation could produce better functional outcomes than losing 25% with significant muscle wasting.

-Both programs need to publish comprehensive DEXA or similar body composition analyses before we can make strong claims about which drug produces better quality weight loss.
+Both programs need to publish thorough DEXA or similar body composition analyses before we can make strong claims about which drug produces better quality weight loss.
 This is an area to watch closely as Phase 3 data emerge.

 Liver Fat